ckipp01/webring-cli/README.md

-    sync               syncs latest sites.js file from the xxiivv webring sites              lists all the sites in the webring random             brings you to a random site in the webring rss                shows you a list of all available rss feeds in the webring hallway [options]  a voice echoes in the hallway
+    sync               syncs latest sites.js file from the xxiivv webring sites              lists all the sites in the webring random             brings you to a random site in the webring rss [options]      rss feeds are alive and well hallway [options]  a voice echoes in the hallway
 ```